hlesmqh/WS3D/README.md

 Be aware that you need to have Qt interface accessible on your machine.

 ## BEV center-click annotation
-Our BEV click annotation can be get from [here](https://drive.google.com/file/d/1A-HWh6HFq9JFp4IJghWfbOs80a8ergPt/view?usp=sharing).
+Our BEV click annotation can be get from [here](https://drive.google.com/file/d/1A-HWh6HFq9JFp4IJghWfbOs80a8ergPt/view?usp=sharing) or [BaiduDisk](https://github.com/hlesmqh/WS3D/blob/master/baidudownloadlink.txt).

 ## Stage-1 Training